Skip to content

 People

-A per-agent CRM.
-Anychat keeps one Person record per end-user per agent and updates it as conversations reveal new facts.
+The built-in CRM.
+Anychat keeps one Person record for each person, per agent, and updates it as conversations reveal new facts.
+See the People guide for the console side.

 interface Person {